George H. Walker: Background

 Land that belonged to Walker is now part of the Walker's Point Historic District, listed on the National Register of Historic Places.

 Public office

-In 1835, those parts of Michigan Territory who were not set to become part of the new State of Michigan were invited to elect members to a seventh and last Michigan Territorial Council (the so-called "Rump Council").
+In 1835, those parts of Michigan Territory which were not set to become part of the new State of Michigan— basically the territory that now comprises the states of Wisconsin, Minnesota, Iowa, and the part of the Dakotas east of the Missouri River—were invited to elect members to a seventh and final Michigan Territorial Council (the so-called "Rump Council").
 Walker was elected from Milwaukee County, but was one of the four (out of thirteen) who did not attend the "Rump Council" when it met (briefly) in January 1836.